top of page

 Think of it as the foundation for success: understanding shading, structural integrity, and site conditions from the outset helps you streamline the process, avoid delays, and ensure solar evaluations lead to smooth installations.
 By addressing the factors you identify early in the solar assessment, you save time, cut costs, and confidently deliver renewable energy solutions.

-What is a Commercial Solar Assessment?
+What is a Solar Assessment?

 A commercial PV assessment is a comprehensive solar evaluation of a commercial site to determine its suitability for solar energy installation.
 It includes analyzing factors such as the building's energy consumption, available roof space, structural integrity, shading, and optimal system placement.

 The goal is to ensure that the solar system will be designed efficiently, providing the maximum energy output and financial benefit while adhering to local regulations.
-A thorough assessment can prevent future issues and streamline the installation process.
+A thorough solar assessment can prevent future issues and streamline the installation process.

-What a Solar Assessment Entails
+What a Solar Panel Assessment Entails

 • Energy Consumption Analysis - A thorough solar assessment starts by reviewing historical electricity use data, identifying usage trends, and determining peak demand times.
 This helps tailor system size to meet the business’s energy needs.
 Determine if the business pays demand charges and how a commercial solar system can help offset them.